-- Mobile Units used for Outpatient Hospital Services Placement of a "special purpose commercial coach" or "commercial modular" unit used to temporarily provide medical, diagnostic or treatment services are excluded from the definition of a "building".
+Mobile Units used for Outpatient Hospital Services

+Placement of a "special purpose commercial coach" or "commercial modular" unit used to temporarily provide medical, diagnostic or treatment services are excluded from the definition of a "building".
 Therefore these units are not subject to CBSC requirements and are not under OSHPD's jurisdiction.
-However, in accordance with the California Fire Code Section 102.9 and Title 19 Section 3.14, OSHPD does have authority to review drawings for the installation of a mobile unit to ensure that an accessible path of travel between the hospital and the mobile unit is provided and the hospital building is protected from adjacent hazards and exposures.
-This includes, but is not limited to: verifying that egress, openings and site utilities servicing the hospital building are protected when applicable.
-Local agency jurisdiction may be required including but not necessarily limited to: planning, zoning, and/or fire department reviews and approvals.
-PIN 34 establishes OSHPD's policy regarding these units adjacent to hospital buildings in an effort to provide a more consistent statewide interpretation and approach to the issue (refer to PIN 34). - Decontamination Facilities Permanent, semi-permanent, and temporary decontamination facilities may be placed in, attached to, or separated from the hospital building(s).
-If placed in a hospital building, they are subject to OSHPD review.
-If attached to a hospital building, they are subject to OSHPD review.
-If attached to a hospital building, they are subject to OSHPD review and may include local planning, public works, and/or fire authority review.
-If located away from the hospital building, they are subject to local building department review.
-When utilities for a decontamination facility are obtained from the hospital building, OSHPD will review the utility connections to ensure that the hospital utilities will not incur any potential adverse impact (refer to PIN 35). - Surge Tents Temporary tent facilities erected to accommodate a surge in demand for health care are governed by the local fire department and OSHPD.
-OSHPD has the responsibility and authority to ensure the safety of the hospital building relative to adjacent hazards and exposures, and will need to review drawings for any mobile unit installation and any utility hookups that originate in or pass through any hospital building, and to ensure that there is access and any required means of egress is not compromised.
-Coordination with the local planning/zoning department may also be necessary.
+However, in accordance with the California Fire Code, Section 102.9 and Title 19, California Code of Regulations, Section 3.14, OSHPD does have authority to review drawings for the installation of a mobile unit to ensure that an accessible path of travel between the hospital and the mobile unit is provided and the hospital building is protected from adjacent hazards and exposures.
+This includes, but is not limited to verifying that egress, openings and site utilities servicing the hospital building are protected when applicable.
+Local agency jurisdiction may be required including, but not necessarily limited to planning, zoning, and/or fire department reviews and approvals (refer to OSHPD PIN 34, Mobile Units used for Outpatient Hospital Services).